 Students will learn to see the world through a lens and to think using the language of still and moving images and effects.
 The first quarter will focus on the still image, including a history of photography, light, focus, and special effects including digitally altered imagery.
+The course will then introduces the moving image; include processes and techniques for storyboarding, editing, and cinematography.
 Conceptual development will be emphasized, including how techniques can be employed for desired effects.
 The students will produce a portfolio of still and video works.